SuperMuel/so_insights/analyzer/README.md

 - **Workspace**: Represents a project or topic, containing settings and metadata for all related content.
 - **Article**: Represents a single piece of content (e.g., news article, blog post) collected during ingestion.
-- **ClusteringSession**: Represents a single run of the clustering process on a set of articles.
+- **AnalysisRun**: Represents a single run of the analysis process on a set of articles.
 It also maintains the state of the task.
 - **Cluster**: A group of related articles identified during clustering.
 - **ClusterOverview**: A summary of a cluster's content, including a title and brief description.
 - **ClusterEvaluation**: An assessment of a cluster's relevance and quality.